allenai/PRIMER/README.md

 We update the scripts and (example) bash files to run the Huggingface version of PRIMERA in the `./script/primer_hf_main.py` and `./run_bash/`, respectively.
 We also create a notebook as an example usage for evaluating our fine-tuned model on the multi-news dataset (`Evaluation_Example.ipynb`).

 * Note: due to the difference between the implementations of the original [Longformer](https://github.com/allenai/longformer) and the Huggingface [LED model](https://huggingface.co/docs/transformers/model_doc/led), the results of converted models are slightly different.
-We run a sanity check on both fine-tuned and non fine-tuned models, and show the results below:
+We run a sanity check on both fine-tuned and non fine-tuned models on the **Multi-News dataset**, and show the results below:

 | Model | Rouge-1 | Rouge-2 | Rouge-L |
 | --- | ----------- |----------- |----------- |